 - Automated packaging and provisioning of applications across physical and virtual paradigms leveraging current backend systems for Asset Management, Configuration Management, Change Management, and Service Desk.

 - Automated test and dev that are cloud enabled to provide both depth of scale but also ability to burst across various cloud environments.

-- In depth analytics on application and feature level usage along with software license position to ensure that not only technically can you deploy in the cloud but legally should you.
+- In depth analytics on application and feature level usage along with software license entitlements to ensure that not only technically can you deploy in the cloud but legally can you.

-- Automated software licensing handshake across hybrid clouds – also known as licensing as a service to enable lifting and shifting of workloads without the drag of manual approvals for bring your own software licensing policies of 3rd party cloud providers.
+- Automated software licensing handshake across hybrid clouds – also known as licensing as a service to enable lifting and shifting of workloads without the drag of manual approvals for bring your own software licensing policies of 3rd party cloud providers and ISVs.